 JBW: James, I thank you so much for your time and consideration.

 Dr. James Doyle is the Assistant Curator for Art of the Ancient Americas at the Metropolitan Museum of Art in New York.
 He is the author of numerous articles about ancient American art and archaeology and has formed part of the curatorial team of major exhibitions such as Golden Kingdoms: Luxury and Legacy in the Ancient Americas, and Fiery Pool: The Maya and the Mythic Sea.
 His book on the Preclassic Maya, Architecture and the Origins of Preclassic Maya Politics, was published by Cambridge University Press in 2017.
-His next book, How to Read Ancient American Art will be published by The Met in 2020.
-He received his M.A. and Ph.D. in Anthropology from Brown University.
+James received his M.A. and Ph.D. in Anthropology from Brown University.